An analytics audit is what stands between you and a better version of you. I’ll explain why.

 How much is too much?

 Would it not be better then to only offer the most relevant and effective KPIs as needed to support identified business goals?
+Addition by subtraction.
 As the analytics team grows, more KPIs can be effectively measured and acted on.
+Addition by addition.

 4. Do you trust your data?

-The perception of inaccuracy surrounding analytics data is undoubtedly one of the largest challenges facing the web analytics community today, and there are many variables impacting this perception.
+Many decision-makers have figured this out.
+The perception of inaccuracy surrounding analytics data is one of the largest challenges facing the web analytics community today, and there are many variables impacting this perception.

-There are also tag auditing solutions, or more accurately tag governance solutions, like ObservePoint, that scan your analytics implementations to find and report any gaps in your data collection processes, ensuring your data is trustworthy.
+Thankfully, automation is possible, and you don't have to manually spot-check every page on your site.
+Tag governance solutions like ObservePoint can scan your analytics implementations to find and report any gaps in your data collection processes, ensuring your data is trustworthy.

 5. Does your web analytics team have the right credibility, authority and skill?